jasondark/crntk/README.md

 If that works, you're in business.
 The Makefile uses gcc by default and also compiles with -fopenmp: the crntk_id_apply() and crntk_tr_apply() methods are fully parallelized.
 If your state-space is very small, your program might run faster by disabling Openmp (e.g. removing that flag).

+## Funding Acknowledgment
+The core ideas of this software were developed while I was a graduate student at the University of California, Merced, where I received both intramural funding from the applied mathematics department and extramural funding from an NSF grant.
+The current implementation was developed while a postdoc at the University of California, Irvine, where my salary was derived from a DARPA grant.
+The content is solely the responsibility of the author and does not necessarily represent the official views of either of these agencies.